mevans72/Code-Fellows-201-Final-Project/README.md

 		○ This is the page used to manually run the compliance check and takes in input as a form.
 		○ <name-of-compliance-thing>.html
 		○ sans-critical-controls.html

+		○ Two graphs.
+One for Percentage Complete.
+One for Mandate Controls.
 	- Questionnaire logic
 		○ Charting / graphs.
 			□ chart.js